splunk-soar-connectors/awsdynamodb/README.md

 ### Expressions in DynamoDB

-AWS DynamoDBuse uses expressions to denote the attributes that you want to read from an item.
+AWS DynamoDB uses expressions to denote the attributes that you want to read from an item.
 It also uses expressions when writing an item to indicate any conditions that must be met, and to indicate how the attributes are to be updated.
 Expressions are an integral part of using DynamoDB, and they are used in a few different ways:

 - #### Condition Expressions

-  To manipulate data in an AWS DynamoDB table, we use the Put Item, Update Item, and Delete Item operation.
+  To manipulate data in an AWS DynamoDB table, we use the Put Item, Update Item, and Delete Item operations.
 For these data manipulation operations, we can specify a condition expression to determine which items should be modified.
 If the condition expression evaluates to true, the operation succeeds; otherwise, the operation fails.